Rómulo Betancourt: Betancourt Doctrine

 served to isolate Venezuela in the world.
-A thesis that continues to be debated among academics and intellectuals who see in Betancourt not an isolationist but a courageous defender of democratic principles in the midst of adversity and ferreous enemies.
+A thesis that continues to be debated among academics and intellectuals who see in Betancourt not an isolationist but a courageous defender of democratic principles in the midst of adversity and ferocious enemies.

 Later life

-In 1964, Betancourt was awarded a lifetime seat in Venezuela's senate, due to status as a former president.
+In 1964, Betancourt was awarded a lifetime seat in Venezuela's senate, due to his status as a former president.
 His last days were dedicated to writing and to his wife Dr. Renee Hartmann.
 He died on 28 September 1981 in Doctors Hospital in New York City.
-On his death US President Ronald Reagan made the following statement:
+On his death U.S. President Ronald Reagan made the following statement: